Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Zak-OTFS Signal Model

 The Zak-OTFS frame structure with the embedded pilot scheme is shown in Fig. \ref{sec2_fig:embedded_pilot_illustration}.
-The sizes of guard space and pilot region of the Zak-OTFS frame are determined according to the channel characters, i.e., the maximum delay, $\tau_{\max}$, and the maximum Doppler, $\nu_{\max}$, of the channel.
-Denoting the pilot symbol as $x_{p}$, which is placed at $(l_p, k_p) = \left(\lfloor \frac{M}{2} \rfloor, \lfloor \frac{N}{2} \rfloor\right)$, the received pilot response is
+The sizes of guard space and pilot region of the Zak-OTFS frame are determined according to the channel characters, i.e., the maximum delay, $\tau_{\max}$, and the maximum Doppler, $\nu_{\max}$.
+By denoting the pilot symbol as $x_{p}$, which is placed at $(l_p, k_p) = \left(\lfloor \frac{M}{2} \rfloor, \lfloor \frac{N}{2} \rfloor\right)$, the received pilot response is

 Under the crystalline regime condition \cite{Saif_Predictability}, which holds when $\tau_{\max} < T$, $\nu_{\max} < \Delta f$, and $M$ and $N$ are large enough, the second term in \eqref{sec2_eq:pilot_response} can be ignored so that the effective channel response can be approximated by sampling the response in pilot region, i.e.,